If you have diabetes, it is important to look after your feet to avoid infections and ulcers.

 Things to avoid

-- Avoid walking barefoot, as you could stub your toes or stand on sharp objects.
+- Don’t walk barefoot, even indoors, as you could stub your toes or stand on something sharp.

-- Don’t try to remove hard skin or corns yourself.
-Your podiatrist can provide treatment and advice.
+- Don’t burst blisters or try to remove hard skin or corns yourself.
+A podiatrist can provide advice and treatment.

 - Don’t use over-the-counter corn remedies, as they can damage your skin and cause ulcers.

-- Go to your GP regularly for follow up.
+- Go to your GP regularly for your diabetes checks.

 - Eat a healthy balanced diet.